fookwahkong/2002-Group-4/README.md

 ## UML & System Design

-We modeled our system with clear **aggregation** where reusable components (like `ChangePasswordUI`) are shared across interfaces.
-Our class design promotes modularity, maintainability, and scalability.
+We modeled our system with a strong emphasis on modularity, maintainability, and scalability to ensure clean architecture and long-term adaptability

 Key Concepts:
 - Object-Oriented Programming
 - MVC-inspired layering
+- Association vs Dependency
-- Aggregation vs Inheritance
+- Generalisation vs Realisation
 - Encapsulation of sensitive data (passwords)

 ---